cjthedj97/chowdown/_recipes/Cheeseburger Soup.md

 - Stir in cheese, milk, salt and pepper till cook until cheese melts.
 - Remove from heat.
 - If desired blend in sour cream.
-- Optional Serve with onion rings and green onions/chives.
+- If desired can serve with onion rings and green onions/chives.

 ---
 Yield: 8 servings (2 quarts).